The Purpose of the Wilderness Tabernacle: The Copper Altar of Sacrifice

 The Purpose of This Altar

 There was only one way into the tent of meeting.
-It was through the gate that typified the one and only way to enter the sacred spaces that led to the Father's presence in the Holy of Holies.
+It was through the gate that typified the only way to enter the sacred spaces that led to the Father's presence in the Holy of Holies.
 It was here that the sinner brought his sacrifice.
-John connects us with the one and only way.
+John connects us with the only way.

 — John 10:7-15, 14:6